 – The heat from a special oven makes sure that the powder melts together to form a smooth mass.
 That is all pretty nice and such, but we all know that an oven like that is pretty expensive.

-This webshop from Etsy now makes it possible to enamel your miniatures at 150 degrees Celsius!
+This product from the brand Efcolor now makes it possible to enamel your miniatures at 150 degrees Celsius!
 This means you can use a simple household oven from now on.

 Because I am really fond of new techniques, I bought myself a set to try it out.
 First on well-cleaned pieces of wood.

 I put the powdered pieces on a little grid and after that with a spatula in a preheated oven.
 After a few seconds already the powder starts to get syrupy and after a minute or two, the pieces are already ready to take out of the oven and cool off.